Wednesday, 11 November 2015

 Aryans migrated to India around 1500 BC and made the Indus Valley their home.
-For the next few centuries they settled in the river valleys of Punjab, before spreading towards Ganges plains.
-This period is called Vedic period, as the holy scriptures of the Hindu religion, known as Vedas, were written during this time.
+For the next few centuries, they settled in the river valleys of Punjab before spreading towards the Ganges plains.
+This period is called the Vedic period, as the holy scriptures of the Hindu religion, known as the Vedas, were written during this time.
 This area hence became the cradle of Hindu civilization.
-For the next 25 centuries it was an important area of Hindu culture and religion, until the arrival of Muslim by the end of the 10th century AD.
+For the next 25 centuries, it remained an important center of Hindu culture and religion, until the arrival of Muslims by the end of the 10th century AD.

-During this time many cities were built by them, with great temples as symbols of religion and culture.
-Some of the ruins of those ancient cities can be seen in the Salt Range, at Nandana, Malot, Amb and Mari Indus.
-(For Malot and Amb see my previous posts).
-In addition to that there are temples at Kafir Kot and Bilout, in district Dera Ismail Khan, which are considered to be extension of the Salt Range Temples.
-During my recent visit to these two places I found them to be best of all temples of Salt Range.
+During this time, many cities were built by them, with great temples as symbols of religion and culture.
+Some of the ruins of those ancient cities can still be seen in the Salt Range, at Nandana, Malot, Amb, and Mari Indus (for Malot and Amb, see my previous posts).
+In addition, there are temples at Kafir Kot and Bilout in District Dera Ismail Khan, which are considered extensions of the Salt Range temples.
+During my recent visit to these two places, I found them to be the best of all the temples in the Salt Range.

-I seldom venture out of Punjab during my excursions, so entering Khyber Pakhutnkhwa was an additional excitement.
-Though I was not expecting anything extraordinary, but frankly speaking I was looking forward to a few glimpses of hardy Pathans with Kalashnikovs.
+I seldom venture out of Punjab during my excursions, so entering Khyber Pakhtunkhwa was an added excitement.
+Though I was not expecting anything extraordinary.
+But frankly speaking, I was looking forward to a few glimpses of hardy Pathans with Kalashnikovs.
 I also regretted my inability to speak or understand any Pashto.
-But to my surprise all were speaking in Punjabi or Seraiki as they call it.
-But the same language we speak in my native town, Lilla in tehsil Pind Dadan Khan.
-First I thought I have met labourers from Punjab, but soon realized that the whole population along the river Indus speaks Seraiki / Punjabi.
-(They call it Seraiki).
+But to my surprise, everyone was speaking in Punjabi or Seraiki, as they call it.
+It's the same language we speak in my native town, Lilla, in Tehsil Pind Dadan Khan.
+At first, I thought I had met labourers from Punjab, but soon realized that the whole population along the River Indus speaks Seraiki/Punjabi (they call it Seraiki).

-My cousin Shah Sultan of Nali, District Khushab was with me, along with another companion.
-We entered KP after crossing the river Indus at Chashma barrage.
-Huge amount of water was gushing through the gates of the barrage with a big roar.
+My cousin Shah Sultan of Nali, District Khushab, was with me, along with another companion.
+We entered KP after crossing the River Indus at Chashma Barrage.
+A huge amount of water was gushing through the gates of the barrage with a big roar.
 The road passes right above the barrage.

-After crossing the barrage we turned right (northwards) towards Kafir Kot our first point of interest.
-The distance of Kafir Kot is 7.3 kilometers from this turning.
-Soon we were on an almost deserted road winding past hills on left side and high banks of the bed of river Indus on right.
-Contrary to my expectations it proved to be a little difficult to locate Kafir Kot, despite having already marked the place on google maps.
-Actually it is on top of the hills and not visible from the road.
-However, a few labourers were clearing the debris on the road, result of recent rains and they showed us a winding path up the hill top.
-The track was constructed just a couple of years back, according to a local man, but now the lower half is completely destroyed by heavy rains and is nothing now but a heap of loose stones.
-The first one third of the distance is particularly very difficult but rest of the path is easier to travel on.
+After crossing the barrage, we turned right (northwards) towards Kafir Kot, our first point of interest.
+The distance to Kafir Kot is 7.3 kilometers from this turn.
+Soon we were on an almost deserted road, winding past hills on the left side and high banks of the riverbed of the Indus on the right.
+Contrary to my expectations, it proved a little difficult to locate Kafir Kot, despite having already marked the place on Google Maps.
+Actually, it is on top of the hills and not visible from the road.
+However, a few labourers clearing debris—left by recent rains—showed us a winding path leading up to the hilltop.
+The track was constructed just a couple of years ago, according to a local man, but the lower half is now completely destroyed by heavy rains and is nothing more than a heap of loose stones.
+The first one-third of the distance is particularly difficult, but the rest of the path is easier to travel.
 We parked our car beside the road and walked up the track.
-The distance from here to the gate of the city is approximately 630 m.
-It was a cloudy and hazy, but humid day.
-Not suitable for photography.
+The distance from here to the gate of the city is approximately 630 meters.
+It was a cloudy and hazy, but humid, day, not suitable for photography.

-What we saw on the top of a plateau type hill was nothing less than a complete surprise.
-I was expecting just ruins of a couple of old temples, but what we saw was a complete fortified city, with large parts of the walls intact.
-Similarly at least two of the four or five temples are in a good condition, considering that they are more than 1,000 years old.
+What we saw on top of a plateau-type hill was nothing less than a complete surprise.
+I was expecting just ruins of a couple of old temples, but what we saw was a complete fortified city, with large parts of the walls still intact.
+Similarly, at least two of the four or five temples are in good condition, considering that they are more than 1,000 years old.

 Track to Kafir Kot.
 (13.08.2015.)